Pay maintenance fees and learn more about filing fees and other payments

 Specifically, the P3 program combines the best features of two of our existing programs, the Pre-Appeal Brief Conference Pilot Program (Pre-Appeal) and the After Final Consideration Pilot Program 2.0 (AFCP 2.0).
 Under the Pre-Appeal program, applicants can request a panel of examiners to formally review the legal and factual basis of rejections made in their application before a formal appeal brief is filed.
 Additionally, the AFCP 2.0 program further includes an interview with the examiner for instances when applicant’s after final response does not result in an allowance.
 Now, through the P3 program, an applicant with a utility patent application can submit a proposed after final amendment to be considered by a panel of experienced examiners.
 Further, the applicant will have the opportunity to make a presentation to the panel, either in-person or via phone, and the panel will provide a brief written summary of the status of the pending claims as well as the reasoning for maintaining any rejection.

 The P3 program runs until January 12, 2017.
 Under the terms of the program, each technology center will accept a maximum of 200 compliant requests.
 Thus, the ability to take advantage of the P3 program may end earlier in a given technology center.
-The P3 website includes a tally for each technology center to allow you to see whether a technology center is still accepting applications for the pilot.
+The P3 web page on the USPTO website includes a tally for each technology center to allow you to see whether a technology center is still accepting applications for the pilot.

 Please refer to the Federal Register Notice for more information about the P3 program including its submission requirements.
 The Federal Register Notice also requests comments and feedback from our stakeholders on ways to improve after final practice to reduce the number of issues and applications appealed to the Patent Trial and Appeal Board and to reduce the number of Requests for Continued Examination.
 The USPTO plans to evaluate this feedback as well as the results of the P3 program to determine what we can do to improve after final practice.